(Penis Foreskin Removal)

 Although some literature suggests that a circumcision can provide all these benefits, the reality is that study results are mixed.

 Circumcision does have some risks, but the rate of complications is low.
-The most common side effects of the procedure are bleeding and infection.
+The most common side effects are bleeding and infection.

 The skin of the penis is also quite sensitive after a circumcision.
 Sometimes, the area can get irritated from contact with the baby’s diaper or with the ammonia in urine.
-Usually, these small problems can be treated with a petroleum ointment.
+Usually, these small problems can be treated by applying petroleum jelly with diaper changes for a few days.
 They will resolve on their own after a few days.

 There may be other risks, depending on your baby’s health.
 Be sure to discuss any concerns with your doctor before the procedure.